 The Wateree River is the continuation of the Catawba River system located downstream of Lake Wateree.
 Paddling the first 8 miles of the Wateree will take you across small shoals as you descend the fall-line.
 Near Camden, the Wateree turns into a meandering coastal plain river with large floodplains.
 The Wateree is relatively undeveloped providing opportunities for remote paddling experiences.

-Boating access sites are few in number on the Wateree River: there is one boat launch just below Lake Wateree Dam, two in the vicinity of Camden, and one at the US Hwy 76/378 Bridge.
-For those wanting to travel the Wateree River downstream from US Hwy 76/378, there is a boat launch on the Congaree River (Bates Bridge Landing at US Hwy 601 Bridge) near to where the Wateree and Congaree rivers converge to form the Santee River.
-Downstream on the Santee River (which becomes Lake Marion) boat launch sites are also available at Lake Marion.
+Public boating access sites are few in number on the Wateree River: there is one boat launch just below Lake Wateree Dam, two in the vicinity of Camden, and one at the US Hwy 76/378 Bridge.
+For those wanting to travel the Wateree River downstream from US Hwy 76/378, there is a boat launch on the Congaree River (Bates Bridge Landing at US Hwy 601 Bridge) two-miles upstream from where the Wateree and Congaree converge to form the Santee River.
+Other options are located twelve-miles downstream on the Santee River (which becomes Lake Marion) where boat launch sites are available on Lake Marion.

 Adjacent Waterways: upstream, Lake Wateree; downstream, Congaree River and Santee River into Lake Marion.